LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 When a Sprint is finished the **Team** presents the result.
 Anyone can join the presentation.
 Everybody is allowed to try out the resulting product.
 It should not be a pure presentation but more like a workshop.
-In this meeting the **Product Owner** decides if all the requirements are implemented completely.
-For each requirement this is a pure yes or now criteria.
-The product that is shown at the review is potentially shippable to the users.
+In this meeting the **Product Owner** (alone) decides if all the requirements are implemented completely.
+For each requirement this is a pure yes or no criteria.
+The product that is shown at the review is potentially shippable to the users (Product increment).

 > The Sprint Review is about **feedback**